Polynomiality for Bin Packing with a Constant Number of Item Types: High multiplicity scheduling

 \subsection{Preemptive scheduling}

-First, let us focus on preemptive scheduling without migration.
-Note that once the assignment to machines is done, the \emph{Earliest-Deadline First policy} (EDF) gives an optimum schedule~\cite{EDFoptimalDertouzos74}.

-Consider a single machine of type $i$ and a vector $x \in \setZ_{\geq0}^d$ of jobs and we wonder how to determine whether the jobs in $x$ can be scheduling on a single machine, i.e. how to test if the EDF schedule of a set of jobs containing $x_j$ copies of job $j$ will meet all the deadlines.
+In the next two subsections, we want to discuss how the polytopes $K_i$ should be chosen in order to represent preemptive and non-preemptive schedules.
+We begin with \emph{preemptive} scheduling (without migration).
+Note that once the assignment to machines is done, the \emph{Earliest-Deadline First policy} (EDF) gives an optimum preemptive schedule~\cite{EDFoptimalDertouzos74}.
+This allows to check in polynomial time whether a given set of jobs is schedulable one a single machine, even if the number of job types is not constant. \begin{lemma} Given jobs $j \in [d]$, each with running time $p_j \in \setZ_{\geq 0}$, release time $r_j \in \setZ_{\geq 0}$ and deadline $d_j \in \setZ_{\geq 0}$.
+Then the set of multi-sets of such jobs that are EDF-schedulable on a single machine can be described as $X = \{ x \in \setZ_{\geq 0}^d : x \in K\}$ where $K$ is a polytope with $\enc(K) \leq O(d^3 \cdot \log \Delta)$ and $\Delta := \max\{ p_j,r_j,d_j,2 : j \in [d] \}$. \end{lemma} \begin{proof} Consider a single machine of type $i$ and a vector $x \in \setZ_{\geq0}^d$ of jobs and we wonder how to determine whether the jobs in $x$ can be scheduled on a single machine, i.e. how to test if the EDF schedule of a set of jobs containing $x_j$ copies of job $j$ will meet all the deadlines.
 If we consider a time interval $[t_1,t_2]$ then it is clear that the total running time of all jobs that have both, release time and deadline in $[t_1,t_2]$ cannot be larger than the length $t_2-t_1$, otherwise the schedule must be infeasible.
-In fact, for the EDF-scheduling policy, this is also a sufficient condition\footnote{This can be easily derived from Halls condition for the existance of perfect matchings in bipartite graphs and the optimality of EDF.}.
-Moreover, it is clear that one does not need to consider \emph{all} time intervals, but just those whose end points lie in the set $T := \{ r_{ij},d_{ij} \mid j\in[d]\}$ of critical points.
-Thus we can define
+In fact, for the EDF-scheduling policy, this is also a sufficient condition\footnote{This can be easily derived from Hall's condition for the existence of perfect matchings in bipartite graphs and the optimality of EDF.}.
+Moreover, it is clear that one does not need to consider \emph{all} time intervals, but just those whose end points lie in the set $T := \{ r_{j},d_{j} \mid j\in[d]\}$ of critical points.
+Thus we can define $K$ as the set of vectors $x \in \setR_{\geq0}^d$ such that